London to Paris with City Wonders

 We were guests of City Wonders in London and Paris, as always, opinions are all ours.

 The London to Paris combination is a popular route taken by many first-time travelers.
 When being put together, few duos present the same magnitude when it comes to culture.
-As a travel blogger, I am often asked for advice on tours I recommend for families.
+As a travel blogger, I am often asked for advice on tours I recommend for families, visiting London and Paris.
 It’s hard to narrow down the top choices, but when taking into consideration such items as the type of offerings made available in these two specific towns, family travel, and attainable prices; I recommend a company named, City Wonders.

 The British Museum